 Spirulina is a single-celled, freshwater-growing, blue-green algae that gets its name from is spiraling helical shape.
 Its blue-green color comes from chlorophyll (green) and phycocyanin (blue).
 Representing the beginning of the food chain, this little organism is a nutritional powerhouse.
 Historically, it has been the primary protein source for many ancient civilizations, most notably the Aztec of Mexico City and those near Lake Chad in Africa.
+This superfood is packed with protein!

 - 65-71% protein (vegan) which is the highest of any food on earth